JQNguyen15/dpdl/README.md

 resulting a game or aborting a game.
 * ~~Refactor/cleanup code for future devs on DPDL.~~
 * ~~Stat tracking - Users should be able to see win/loss statistics~~
-* Compare players - Users should be able to compare their stats with another player
-* Recent Games - Implement a recent games list with stats on which team won and how much each player won.
+* ~~Recent Games - Implement a recent games list~~
+* Show players how much they won or loss after each match.
 * Notification/Sounds for when game is full/starts.
 * Rework UI.
 * Captains Mode - Allow 2 players to challenge each other and pick teams based on a player pool.
 * ~~Rework rails action cable to use 1 connection per user.~~
 * Test Suite - Implement unit, integration and acceptance testing.
-* Chatroom - Gamers on DPDL should have a readily and easy to use chatroom.
-* Individual PMs - Allow people to privately message each other

 ## Requirements